Solar Neutrinos and the Strongest Oscillation Constraints on Scalar NSI: Conclusions

 We found some constraints on all parameters from solar data alone.
 The addition of KamLAND data improves them considerably and our constraints are 1-1.5 orders of magnitude stronger than those existing in the literature.
 We also see that improving measurements even in relatively low density environments via JUNO will further improve our constraints on sNSI parameters.

-Finally, we point out the crucial fact that sNSI is fundamentally intertwined with the absolute neutrino mass scale and a possible detection of sNSI would also provide new and about the about the mass scale that is very complementary to other searches from cosmology or end point searches.
+Finally, we point out the crucial fact that sNSI is fundamentally intertwined with the absolute neutrino mass scale and a possible detection of sNSI would also provide new information about the mass scale that is very complementary to other searches from cosmology or end point searches.

-\acknowledgments PBD acknowledges support from the US Department of Energy under Grant Contract DE-SC0012704.
+\acknowledgments We thank Evgeny Akhmedov for helpful comments.
+PBD acknowledges support from the US Department of Energy under Grant Contract DE-SC0012704.